karptonite/geekcache/README.md

 You can also set a grace period of 0, which indicates that the stale value should ALWAYS be available when a $regenerator is passed, similar to setting an expire value of 0 for Memcached.
+If you add a grace period when you save an item, you must also include the grace period when you get the result.
+(I hope to remove this limitation a future version of GeekCache.)

 Counter
 -------